top of page

 Our Orlando wanderings happened by chance when my husband had a last minute opportunity to attend a week-long tech conference in the city in 2008, paid for by his company.
 He wanted me to go with him and, in a move very unlike me, we organised for my parents to look after our kids (who were 10 and 8 at the time) so I could go.
 It felt like a big step for us as it was the first time both of us had been away on our own since we'd had children.
 We literally flew out only a couple of weeks after setting things in motion so I hadn't planned what we'd do in Orlando, other than organise a tour out to Cape Canaveral.
 We also had a few hours to kill in Los Angeles on the way back, given us a second albeit brief experience of the city.

-Reflections on my Orlando experience and what it meant to me are at the end of this post.
+💭Reflections on what my experience meant to me and my most vivid and lasting impressions of Orlando are at the end of this post.

 ree